Trial of pope's ex-butler to shine big light on tiny Vatican

 By Philip Pullella

-VATICAN CITY The Vatican has certainly seen more sensational trials in its long history.
+VATICAN CITY, Sept 27 The Vatican has certainly seen more sensational trials in its long history.
 The Inquisition ordered Galileo to recant his theory that the earth revolves around the sun, and philosopher Giordano Bruno was burned at the stake for heresy.

 But even those cases, both in the 17th century, did not involve a breach of trust by a papal aide - the issue at the core of this Saturday's trial of papal butler Paolo Gabriele for stealing and leaking the pontiff's personal papers.